MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

 1. Under **Customizations**, click on **Business rules**.

 1. Click on the existing business rule, **Set Resource Name**, to open the business rule designer.
-This business rule controls the visibility and requirement the primary name based on the selection of resource type.
+Analyze how this business rule works.
+This business rule controls the visibility and requirement for the resource name based on the selection of resource type.

 1. Close the Business rule designer.